-Capture the flag – Remember this how this game is played from summer camp?
+Capture the flag – Remember how this game is played from summer camp?
 Gather the entire family together, pull the rules from your phone and let’s see who wins!

 Obstacle course – Run around patio chairs, jump through hula hoops, weave through cones, do five jumping jacks…whatever it takes to get the kids moving in this old-school yard game!
 You can let the kids set this up too…less work for you!